52 Different Types of Beetles in Arizona

 50. Firefly

-Fireflies are a type of beetle that has the ability to create light.
+Fireflies are a type of beetle that can create light.
 They use this light as a form of communication with other fireflies.
 When they fly, they flash their lights to say hello; when they land, they flash to say goodbye.

 And you know what?
 Yes, you guessed right!
 Fireflies are types of beetles in Arizona that can be found throughout the state.
-However, some species are more common than others; For example, Photuris spp.
+However, some species are more common than others, such as Photuris spp.

 51. Flatheaded Hardwood Borer

 The flathead hardwood borer is a distinctive beetle species in the United States.
-This beetle was originally found in Missouri, but it can now be found across the country.
+This beetle was originally found in Missouri but can now be found nationwide.

-Also, it has been discovered as far west as California and as far east as Michigan.
+Also, it has been discovered as far west as California and east as Michigan

 Besides, the larvae are responsible for most of the damage to wood and are known to bore into both hardwoods and softwoods.
 These beetles typically have a dark brown head with reddish-brown antennae, thorax, and prothorax.